 Failure to comply with reasonable directions of a Ben Hill County Schools employee when on the school grounds or during a school activity off school grounds.
-This can include cursing, talking back, "sassing," intentionally arguingin a demanding or disruptive manner, or otherwise showing disrespect for any persons present at school or school related functions.
+This can include cursing, talking back, "sassing," intentionally arguing in a demanding or disruptive manner, or otherwise showing disrespect for any persons present at school or school-related functions.
 Violations include harassing, intimidating with words or actions, and verbally abusing others.
-This includes verbal non-violent confrontation, willful disobedience, and disrespectful behavior.
+This includes non-violent verbal confrontation, willful disobedience, and disrespectful behavior.